 Pacing: 16 instructional days (14 lessons, 1 flex day, 1 assessment day)

-For guidance on adjusting the pacing for the 2020-2021 school year due to school closures, see our 3rd Grade Scope and Sequence Recommended Adjustments.
+For guidance on adjusting the pacing for the 2021-2022 school year, see our 3rd Grade Scope and Sequence Recommended Adjustments.

 This assessment accompanies Unit 1 and should be given on the suggested assessment day or after completing the unit.

 |Pictorial or concrete base ten blocks||

 Example: A grocery store sells 172 red apples and 86 green apples.
 How many apples did the grocery store sell?